 By prepared, I’m not talking about your will, I’m talking about your DNA.

 The unspeakable happened this past weekend.
 A long time researcher and close friend, Aleda, died, rather unexpectedly.
 She has been chronically ill for some time, but not critically.
-On Saturday, she read my blog, worked with her research group on the Autosomal DNA Segment Analyzer and ordered Emily’s book.
+On Saturday, she read my blog and worked with her research group on the Autosomal DNA Segment Analyzer.
 Then, in the afternoon, she said she didn’t feel well and got into her chair to take a nap.
 Nothing unusual about that.
 Aleda didn’t feel well a lot, but she persevered anyway, always helping and guiding her research group.
 But this time was different.
 Aleda was gone.

 Her research group is wandering around like a group of lost souls.
 It’s like someone shot a hole through the middle of all of us.
 This isn’t a large well organized group with an official structure, but a small group of closely and not so closely related researchers trying to figure out their DNA and genealogy connections.

 If you are a significant contributor, you will be sorely missed.
 If you are reading this, and have had your DNA tested, you are one of the contributors.

 The research group members are already asking, “What next?
 How do we access the DNA records of the people Aleda had tested?”
 Good question.
 Let’s talk about preparing for the inevitable.